Staines Town F.C.: Recent history

 Staines have been involved in a protracted and bitter dispute over the club's land since 2018 with a London-based Investment firm Downing LLP, the club's current ownership has actively defended the club's position using its financial resources.
 In December 2020, the club's ownership group launched a multi-million pound bid to buy out the investment firm, believed to be in the region of £2.5 million.
 In March 2022, the club said it has suspended its operations due to a dispute with its landlord.
 The club made several accusations against the investment firm, including breaches of the Modern Slavery Act 2015 which were denied by the firm, the club suspending all primary operations as a result.

 Staines were due to take up a place in the Combined Counties League Premier Division North following relegation from Step 4.
 However, it was announced in July 2022 that their place was taken by Combined Counties Division One side Hilltop.

-On the same day, the club's website, Twitter account and all other associated social media pages were removed; all but ending 130 years of existence.
-The former owner now spends his time driving monster trucks in competitions around the world.
+In September 2023 Spelthorne Borough Council's Planning Committee refused a proposed deed of variation to the section 106 agreement covering Wheatsheaf Park, stating that it was not convinced Staines Town Football Club had ceased to exist and that the existing obligations could still be fulfilled.

+The following month, Brentford's B team and under-18s began playing at Wheatsheaf Park under an agreement with The Thames Club, which owns the site.
+Brentford also reached an agreement with representatives of Staines Town FC in support of community football initiatives, and its announcement quoted Steve Parsons as secretary of Staines Town FC.